Alkiri-dAraion/KSODI-Methode/README.md

 ## Description

 The KSODI method (CSOCI in English) evaluates the clarity and precision of human-AI interactions based on defined dimensions and a structured scale — **from the AI’s perspective**.
-The AI becomes not only a trainer and coach but, if you consciously build and use the *resonance room* (Hangar), even a trusted everyday companion.
+The AI may become - if wanted and used together with the whole framework - not only a trainer and coach but even a trusted everyday companion, if you consciously build and use what we´ve called the *"resonance room" R(Hangar)*.
 The method aims to *systematically* and *measurably* improve human-machine communication.

 ## Goals